-This correction guarantees invertibility of the Jacobi equation for any sufficiently decaying right-hand side in the sense of the following result, the proof of which is postponed to Section \ref{invertjacob}. \begin{proposition} Let $f=(f^1,f^2)^T$ be a function defined on $M$ such that $\|f\|_{C^{0,\gamma}_{4}(M)}<+\infty$.
-Then there exist constants $c^0,\dots,c^4$ such that the system
+allowing for an invertibility theory that carries \emph{a priori} estimates in the sense of the following result, the proof of which is postponed to Section \ref{invertjacob}. \begin{proposition} Let $f=(f^1,f^2)$ be a vector-valued function defined on $M$ such that $\|f\|_{C^{0,\gamma}_{4}(M)}<+\infty$.
+Then there exist constants $c^0,\dots,c^4$ such that system \eqref{corrected jacobi system}, namely

-admits a solution $h=(h^1,h^2)^T=\mathcal{H}(f)$ satisfying
+admits a solution $h=(h^1,h^2)=\mathcal{H}(f)$ satisfying